zxqian/FSDIRAC/README.md

   vi(vim, gvim) : work although better to set swap file/directory to local
                   path
   emacs : work as vi
+  mv : dirac FileCatalogue does not support move procedure.
+Can be done
-  mv : - globaly works for files, for directory better to copy to local then
+       by copy to local then send back to remote dirac SE
-         copy to remote path and delete local copy (fuse/fuse-python bug?)
-       - cannot overwrite existing file in same directory : dirac GUID ?
 ```

 ### Troubleshooting :